 It isn’t easy to find someone who hasn’t heard of duct tape.
 You can use duct tape to fix everything from garments and tents to mending shattered components of your automobile after a minor run-in with a pole while parking.

-You’ll be prepared for various circumstances with these necessities.
+You’ll be prepared for various circumstances with these necessities, along with what you’d normally carry like a wallet.